Paul Howard (writer): Awards and recognition

-Howard is a record five-time Irish Book Award winner, collecting the Best Popular Fiction prize in 2007 for Should Have Got Off at Sydney Parade, in 2010 for The Oh My God Delusion, in 2013 for Downturn Abbey (each parts of the Ross O'Carroll-Kelly series), Non-Fiction Book of the Year in 2016 for the biography of Tara Browne, "I Read the News Today, Oh Boy" and a Special Recognition Award for his contribution to the Irish publishing industry in 2024.
+Howard is a record five-time Irish Book Award winner, collecting the Best Popular Fiction prize in 2007 for Should Have Got Off at Sydney Parade, in 2010 for The Oh My God Delusion, in 2013 for Downturn Abbey (each parts of the Ross O'Carroll-Kelly series), Non-Fiction Book of the Year in 2016 for the biography of Tara Browne, I Read the News Today, Oh Boy and a Special Recognition Award for his contribution to the Irish publishing industry in 2024.
 He has been nominated for a record twenty-four Irish Book Awards.

 He has written comedy for radio and television and was part of the writing teams for two series of two RTÉ comedy sketch shows in the autumns of 2012 and 2013, Irish Pictorial Weekly and The Mario Rosenstock Show.
 He also appeared in a number of sketches in Irish Pictorial Weekly.
 Irish Pictorial Weekly was twice nominated for an Irish Film and Television Award.
-He has also written for two series of the award winning Apple TV+ show Bad Sisters.